MonitexInc/front-end-guidelines/README.md

   > Why?
 We encourage commit messages that succinctly describe what changes a
   > commit introduces.
 - We use before-commit hooks in Git to test your branch before it gets merged.
-- If you're creating a PR for a Wrike task, please add the Wrike's link in the description of the PR.
+- If you're creating a PR for a Jira task, please add the Jira link in the description of the PR.
 - If the PR has a template, please follow the instructions in the template.
 If the template does not accurately cover what needs to be covered, please flag it